mauriya0202/pes_crc16_parallel/README.md

+### Note: An alternative IEEE 754 Floating Multiplier has also been provided

 # pes_crc16_parallel

 A 16-bit parallel CRC (Cyclic Redundancy Check) is a method of error-checking used in digital communication systems and data storage.
 CRC is a widely used technique for detecting errors in data transmission and storage by appending a checksum to the data and verifying it at the receiving end.